-Don’t Use Artificial Fog
+Don’t Use Artificial Fog.

 Fog might also confuse and visually impair the couple themselves during the dance.
-This might be even more uncomfortable if the groom in unused to dancing with the bride while she is in her wedding dress.
+This might be even more uncomfortable if the groom is unused to dancing with the bride while she is in her wedding dress.

 Dance First – Eat Later

-After your happy (but stressful) day you will be tempted to sit down, rest and sample that delicious looking buffet you’ve been planning for months.
+After your happy (but stressful) day, you will be tempted to sit down, rest and sample that delicious-looking buffet you’ve been planning for months.
 A word to the wise;

-dance first, eat later!
-Once you’ve started “just a taste” you probably won’t be able to stop and once you’re full you probably won’t be able to dance.
+Dance first, eat later!
+Once you’ve started “just a taste,” you probably won’t be able to stop, and once you’re full, you probably won’t be able to dance.
 At least not the way you’ve been practicing for.
 Dance your dance, impress your audience and then sit down, relax and eat to your heart’s desire.
 You deserve it!

-Also refrain from alcoholic beverages before your dance.
-Drinking to boost your bravery never works and leads to disappointing results.
+Also, refrain from alcoholic beverages before your dance.
+Drinking to boost your bravery never works and leads to disappointing results

 There are a couple of things to consider with the men’s outfit.

 If you choose to be wearing a vest without the jacket during your wedding dance, you may want to consider getting a vest that is longer than your belt line and covers it from the back during dancing.
 The reason for this is that if you bend even slightly, your shirt will come untucked from your pants and bulk around between the short vest and belt.
-If your vest is a bit longer this will not be a visual issue.
+If your vest is a bit longer, this will not be a visual issue.

 During previous years brides have shared some personal wedding experiences regarding their strapless dresses.
 On more than one occasion, brides tended to lose a lot of weight during the time leading up to their wedding day.
-Unfortunately they did not consider re-adjusting their dresses and ended up stuffing the tops only to have the stuffing fall out during their dance performances.
+Unfortunately, they did not consider re-adjusting their dresses and ended up stuffing the tops only to have the stuffing fall out during their dance performances.
 As you can imagine this was quite embarrassing.

-During dress fittings brides might consider trying the steps they learned for their wedding dance routine (choreography) in order to see and feel how comfortable and safe they are.
+During dress fittings, brides might consider trying the steps they learned for their wedding dance routine (choreography) in order to see and feel how comfortable and safe they are.
 If there are any concerns or difficulties, please talk to your dance instructor immediately to adjust your dance pattern.

 If you are planning to continue with Ballroom Dance Classes as your future family hobby it is a good idea to get real dance shoes for your Wedding First Dance.
 They are much lighter, softer and more glamorous compared to regular shoes.